vitoperez117/Zillow-Property-Value-Growth-Analysis/README.md

 - The top 50 neighborhoods saw home values grow more than double in 5 years.

 ### Limitations
+1. This study only accounts for property value growth not other desirability factors such as safety, property tax, distance to amenities, and climate.
-1. Null values accounted for nearly 1/5 of the data set.
+2. Null values accounted for nearly 1/5 of the data set.
-2. Findings rely on Zillow's value estimates.
+3. Findings rely on Zillow's value estimates.

 ### Next Steps
 1. Identify neighborhoods within each percentile.